 - Rapidly growing the nursing and midwifery workforce in a safe and measured way has been a key focus of the NMC's response to the coronavirus pandemic.
-To this end, enabled by emergency powers in the Coronavirus Act 2020, from 27 March 2020 we began temporarily registering nurses and midwives to quickly expand the available nursing and midwifery workforce. - In line with the emergency powers and our temporary registration policy, we can temporarily register people who are fit, proper, and suitably experienced.
-Our normal health, character, or language requirements do not apply.
-People wishing to join the register are asked to assess their own suitability for temporary registration based on their own health conditions and personal situations.
-Once registered, they must practice in line with our Code.
-Employers for whom temporary registrants work are responsible for undertaking DBS checks and providing necessary training and equipment. - 14 To date, we have granted temporary registration to eligible people in three groups: - 14.1 nurses and midwives who have voluntarily left the register within the last three years; - 14.2 overseas-trained nurses and midwives who have completed all parts of the NMC registration process, except for the final Objective Structured Clinical Examination (OSCE); and - 14.3 nurses and midwives who voluntarily left the register four and five years ago.
+To this end, enabled by emergency powers in the Coronavirus Act 2020, from 27 March 2020 we began temporarily registering nurses and midwives to expand the available nursing and midwifery workforce. - In line with the emergency powers and our temporary registration policy, we can temporarily register people who are fit, proper, and suitably experienced.
+To date, we have granted temporary registration to eligible people in three groups: - 13.1 nurses and midwives who have voluntarily left the register within the last three years; - 13.2 overseas-trained nurses and midwives who have completed all parts of the NMC registration process, except for the final Objective Structured Clinical Examination (OSCE); and - 13.3 nurses and midwives who voluntarily left the register four and five years ago.